Hundreds of stir-crazy families flock to reopened Dubuque river museum

 The aquarium’s river otters are the family’s favorite.

-The family used the holiday weekend for what they was a much-needed, two-day getaway to Dubuque.
+Family members used the holiday weekend for what they said was a much-needed, two-day getaway to Dubuque.

 “Just needed a refresher from all of the staying at home,” Marlene Beck said.
 “Since it reopened, we thought it would be a good opportunity to come out and do something fun for a change.”